 Stop me if you’ve heard this one before: One player’s a ghost and the others are psychics trying to discover who was behind their decades-old murder.
 No?
 Good—Mysterium’s probably for you, in that case.

 Storming out of Ukraine in 2015, this game was being played untranslated and unlocalized at gaming conventions long before an English edition even made it to the shelves.
 There’s good reason for that—Mysterium is wonderfully weird.
 The ‘ghost’ has been unfortunately murdered, and they must tell other players what happened to them using nothing but cards bearing surrealist images.
 The detective psychics are then on the clock to narrow down their pool of suspects, murder locations, and weapons.
 It’s a hilarious game of deduction with a dash of creativity, boasting the kind of play that generates more in-jokes thank we can count (though it’s not quite the same, Mysterium is also on Steam).

 The Shining’s long-lost board game baby.

 Players: 3-6 | Difficulty: Moderate | Time to set up: 5 minutes | Time to play: 40-90 minutes | Age: 12+

-It’d all been going so well; our team was working like clockwork to explore the house, we’d gathered up many useful items for use on our quest… and then a dirty great bird swooped down and carried the mansion away.
+It’d all been going so well.
+Our team was working like clockwork to explore the house, we’d gathered up many useful items for use on our quest, and then a dirty great bird swooped down and carried the mansion away.
 After recovering from our surprise, we were informed that the goal was now simple: we had to escape via parachutes hidden in the attic.
 Easy, right?
 Unfortunately not.
-You see, there were 4 of us and only 2 parachutes.
+You see, there were four of us and only two parachutes.
 Bummer.